statamic/docs/content/collections/docs/assets.md

 >>> If your asset container's disk does not have a `url` property, Statamic will not output URLs.

-Private contains should be located above webroot.
+Private containers should be located above webroot.
 If you leave the disk within the webroot, the files will still be accessible directly outside of Statamic if you know the file path.

 ``` files
 /